Marcelo-Diament/node-restful-api/README.md

         // Lookup the user
         _data.read('users', phone, (err, data) => {
             if (!err) {
-                // Remove password from the user object before returning it to the requester delete data.password
+                // Remove hashedPassword from the user object before returning it to the requester delete data.hashedPassword
                 callback(200, data)
             } else {
                 callback(404)